sketchplugins/plugin-directory/README.md

 - [Dribbble](https://github.com/dribbble/dribbble-sketch), by Dribbble Holdings Ltd.: Share your creative process directly to the Dribbble community from within Sketch.
 - [Droplr](https://droplr.com/integrations/sketch/), by jimboroberts: Droplr for Sketch lets designers quickly and easily share their Artboards
 - [DS Automator Sketch Plugin](https://github.com/pavelneznanov/ds-automator-sketch-plugin), by Pavel Neznanov: Tools for automating designer work
-- [Duplicate to New Artboard](https://github.com/delighted/sketch-duplicate-to-new-artboard), by Delighted Inc.: Sketch plugin to duplicate the current selection(s) to new artboard(s).
 - [Duplicate Under](https://github.com/oodesign/duplicate-under), by oodesign: Sketch plugin to duplicate layers, but placing copies under the originals in the layer list.
 - [Duplicator](https://github.com/turbobabr/duplicator), by Andrey Shakhmin: A Sketch 3 plugin that takes the currently selected layers and copies them one or multiple times in a specified direction.
 - [Efficient Images Export](https://github.com/BinLia/efficient-image-export), by BinLia: efficient images export for image sketch